Fibers of maps to totally nonnegative spaces: Background

 \subsection{Total positivity}

+\commentjd{I did a major revision of this section.
+I added the Coxeter system in the nontype A case, the definition of $U_{>0}$, Lusztig's decomposition of $U$.
+We were inconsistent on whether the unipotent radical was $U$ or $U_+$; I settled on $U$.
+Revisions on the last 2.5 pages of this subsection were more extensive; you may want to look at them more carefully.}

+Let $U$ be the unipotent radical of a Borel subgroup $B$ of a reductive, connected algebraic group $G$.
+For example, let $G = GL_n(\R)$ (i.e. the type A case) and let $B$ be the upper triangular matrices in $GL_n(\R)$, in which case $U = U^n$ is the ``unipotent" group of upper triangular matrices with 1's on the diagonal.

-Recall that the {\em minors} of a matrix are the determinants of its $i\times i$ submatrices.
-A matrix in $M_n(\RR)$ is {\em totally nonnegative} if all of its minors are greater than or equal to zero; it is {\em totally positive} if all of its minor are strictly positive.
-We are interested in the space of totally nonnegative, real matrices which are upper triangular with ones on the main diagonal, and more generally in the totally nonnegative real part of the unipotent radical of a Borel subgroup in a semisimple, simply connected algebraic group.
+In this type A case, a matrix in $M_n(\RR)$ is {\em totally nonnegative} if all of its matrix minors are nonnegative real numbers; it is {\em totally positive} if all of its minors are strictly positive.
+We are interested in the space of totally nonnegative, real matrices which are upper triangular with ones on the main diagonal, stratified by specifying which minors are positive and which are zero.
+For $t \in \R$ and $j \in \{ 1, \dots, n-1\}$, define $x_j(t) = I_n + tE_{j,j+1}(n) \in U^n$ with $E_{j,j+1}(n)$ the $n \times n$ matrix which is all zeroes except for a 1 in row $j$ and column $j+1$.
+If $t \geq 0$, then $x_j(t)$ is totally nonnegative.
+Let $U^n_{\geq 0}$ be the monoid consisting of finite products of matrices $x_j(t)$ with $t$ nonnegative; $U^n_{\geq 0}$ is the intersection of $U^n$ with the set of totally nonnegative matrices.